 Armenia coronavirus infections, death toll continue to rise

-Fresh figures also revealed that 605 more people have recovered, 12 patients have died from Covid-19, while five person carrying the virus have died from other causes.
+Fresh figures also revealed that 710 more people have recovered, 13 patients have died from Covid-19, while three others carrying the virus have died from other causes.

 Top stories